xwmx/nb/README.md

   --filename  Print the filename of the item.
   --id        Print the id number of the item.
   --path      Print the full path of the item.
-  --no-color  When used with `--dump`, print the note without highlighting.
   --render    Use `pandoc` [1] to render the file to HTML and display with
               `lynx` [2] (if available) or `w3m` [3].
 If `pandoc` is not available, `--render` is ignored.